The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Graphical Stability Conditions via DW Shells and -SRGs

-The separation involving a non-convex set in 3-D can be difficult to grasp.
-We now aim to derive the counterpart of \cref{thm:dw-closed-loop} in terms of $\theta$-SRGs by applying the mappings from the matrix case, mutatis mutandis, in a frequencywise manner.
+Separation of nonconvex sets in 3-D can be difficult to work with.
+Next, we therefore derive the counterpart of \cref{thm:dw-closed-loop} in terms of $\theta$-SRGs by applying the mappings from the matrix case, mutatis mutandis, in a frequencywise manner.
 Before that, for any given square matrix $A$, it is straightforward to verify---pointwise on $\dwshell(\mu A)$ with explicit forms of $\projdn, \proj[\theta]$---that

 Then, by applying $\projdn\circ\proj[\theta]$ to the shells in \cref{lem:dw-sep-ext}, we obtain the following condition for closed-loop stability. \begin{corol} Consider the negative feedback system as illustrated in \cref{fig:standard-feedback} with $G(s),H(s)\in\rhinf^{n\times n}$.
 The closed-loop system is internally stable if for each $\omega \in \nnreals \cup \{\infty\}$, there exists a $\theta(\omega)\in \rF$ such that